rerun/rerun/README.md

 The `freddy:study` command accepts one option (--subject <>).

-## Executing
+## Command execution

-Commands are executed by supplying the module, command and possibly options.
-The basic usage form is "module:command [args]".
+Commands are executed by stating the module, command and possibly options.
+The basic usage form is "`rerun` _module_:_command_ [_options_]".

-To run freddy module's "study" command, type:
+To run the "study" command in the freddy module, type:

     $ rerun freddy:study
     studying (math)

-The string "studying (math)" is the printed result.
+The outputed string "studying (math)" is the printed result.
-And, "math" is the subject option's default value as defined in the module metadata.
+In this example, "math" is the subject option's default value as defined in the module metadata.

-Arguments are passed after the "module:command" string.
+Command options are passed after the "module:command" string.
-Tell freddy to study the subject, "biology":
+Tell freddy to study the subject, "biology" by specifying the `--subject <>` option:

     $ rerun freddy:study --subject biology
     studying (biology)

-If the 'freddy' module is stored in `/var/rerun`, then the command usage should be:
+If the 'freddy' module is stored in `/var/rerun`, then the command usage would be:

     $ rerun -M /var/rerun freddy:study
     studying (math)